Zero paid placements. No brand can pay to rank higher on Simscanner.

 Does Simscanner pick an overall winner?

 No. The per-use-case verdicts above point to the brand whose sourced plan structure fits each need, such as lowest entry price or unlimited with no tracking.
-Verdicts that depend on speed, reliability, or review data stay pending, and no single combined score is published for either brand.
+Verdicts that depend on speed, reliability, or review data use modelled estimates.
 The figures here carry a source dated 02 Jun 2026, shown at the top of the page.

 Keep exploring